olivesgatech/UNIQUE-Project-Repository/README.md

 # UNIQUE-Project-Repository

+For the purposes of Georgia Tech ECE 6258 only.

 This repository contains the training, testing, and demo codes for the paper - UNIQUE : Unsupervised Image Quality Estimation.

 There are two folders : Demo and Complete Pipeline.